Pstkdev/Air-Liquide-Investment-Projection-Simulator-Tool/README.md

 This project is designed for **long-term estimation**, not exact forecasting.
 Real-world results may differ because:

-- **No taxes**, no broker fees, no spread, no withholding taxes.
+- No taxes, no broker fees, no spread.
 - The model is **annual**: real timing (dividend payment dates, attribution dates, price at the exact date) is not modelled.
 - Free share attributions are assumed to occur **regularly every 2 years** (not guaranteed in reality).
-- Loyalty rules are a **simplified** representation to keep the model readable.
 - No randomness: no volatility, no Monte Carlo, no scenario analysis.

 ---

 ## Installation

-1. Clone the repository:
-2. Go into the project directory:
+1. Clone the repository and go into the project directory:
     ```bash
     git clone https://github.com/Pstkdev/Air-Liquide-Investment-Projection-Simulator-Tool.git
     cd Air-Liquide-Investment-Projection-Simulator-Tool/